root4loot/rescope/README.md

 ## Example

-rescope will try to identify targets identifiers from the scope(s) you provide.
+rescope will attempt to identify target-identifiers from the scope(s) you provide.
 This enables you to quickly copy/paste the scope section from various places to a file and serve this directly to rescope without having to do much edits in prior.
-It doesn’t matter what comes before and after the target-identifiers, as long as they’re there.
+It doesn’t matter what comes before and after the identifiers, as long as they’re there.

 Consider the following scope having both **in-scope** and **out-of-scope** targets:
 ```